tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 (e.g., for displaying better error message, localizing the plugin in error).

+## Questions and comments raised during review

+1. **Should we make the function tables public or hide them and only offer allocate/free/set/get methods??** The proposed API above uses public structures for simplicity but both can be implemented.
+A benefit of using private structures is that we get some extra memory safety guarantees as plugin code won't be able to directly access fields of the structure and won't be required to keep track of structure size during allocation/deallocation.
+The downside of having private structures is that there is slightly more code needed at plugin initialization both on the plugin side (calling all the setters instead of just filling in a structure using initializer lists) as well as on core side (ensuring that once a pointer has been set it won't be set again).
+Having structures public serves as a quick documentation of the API that needs to be provided, documentation which is much clearer than reading through several setters of function pointers.
+After analyzing the cost/benefits, we're leaning towards **private**.

+1. **Should we use the size of the structures or the number of methods in the structures as versioning information?** If the structures are private, we can do either.
+If the structures are public storing the size helps in memory safety.
+Leaning towards **size**.

+1. **Should we enforce file ops to also take a pointer to the filesystem?** (for example `Read` in `TF_RandomAccessFileOps` should take both a pointer to `TF_RandomAccessFile` and a pointer to `TF_Filesystem` or only the first pointer?
+Having a direct pointer to `TF_Filesystem` allows storing the state of the filesystem but we argue that this is not needed for all filesystem implementations and in the cases where is needed the plugin can store a pointer to the filesystem inside of the memory pointed to by the `TF_RandomAccessFile` pointer.
+Leaning towards **NO**.

+1. **Should we pass plugin structs by value during registration?** Doing so makes ownership clear and prevents memory allocation bugs.
+Passing them by value results in a copy but we need a copy for security reasons anyway.
+We're leaning towards **YES**.

 [modular_rfc]: https://github.com/tensorflow/community/pull/77 "RFC: Modular TensorFlow"
 [filesystem appendix]: 20190506-filesystem-plugin-modular-tensorflow/existing_filesystem_review.png "A detailed presentation of TensorFlow's filesystem support"